-For penalty (e), the Academic Appeals Review Committee will review the case and make a recommendation to the Provost.
+For penalty (f), the Graduate Appeals Review Committee will review the case and make a recommendation to the Provost.
 The Provost may affirm, modify, or remand the case to the dean with instructions for further action.
 The decision of the Provost is final.